Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Many VPNs located in Alliance countries tend to have a no-logs policy due to the nature of data and privacy laws within their borders.
 This means that even if they were required to hand over your browsing data, by not keeping logs of what you’re doing, there’s nothing to hand over.

-Ultimately, it’s up to you whether or not you feel comfortable using a VPN headquartered in an Eyes alliance country.
+Ultimately, it’s up to you whether or not you feel comfortable using a VPN with these ties.

 Kill switch